workJoi/wp2jekyll-cloudcannon/_posts/2017-09-21-some-random-title.md

 <div>
-Hi i'm some text that I want to right justify.{: .right}
+Hi i'm some text that I want to right justify. {: .right}
 </div>

 ```